 When you consider flooring, choose a slip resistant material, such as cork, slate or wood.
 Stay away from anything that is highly polished, like marble.
 While these make for great flooring accents, they can be extremely slippery, especially around high-splash areas like sinks.

-Check out this infographic put together by the pros at RWC.
+Check out this infographic from the pros at RWC.
 It gives you a great snapshot of what you need to know about kitchen remodeling, and makes a great addition to this blog post: